Kotambail-Hegde/Masquerade-Emulator/README.md

 ## Windows API
 In windows platform, Windows API based user interface can be used for accessing various options of the emulator (whatever features not available via the menu-bar should be accessible via the CONFIG.ini)

-## Bare Metal (OLC)
+## OLC
-In non-windows (and also supported in windows) based platforms, for now, only the bare metal user interface is supported (whatever features not available via the internal menu-window should be accessible via the CONFIG.ini)
+In non-windows and windows platforms, OLC based user interface is supported (whatever features not available via the internal menu-window should be accessible via the CONFIG.ini)

 # Credits
 * Forked version of One Lone Coder's Pixel Game Engine is used for Graphics (https://github.com/Kotambail-Hegde/olcPixelGameEngine)